Eddie Rosario Player Props: Braves vs. Phillies

-Eddie Rosario -- .156 average over his past 10 games -- will be in action for the Atlanta Braves against the Philadelphia Phillies, with Zack Wheeler on the mound, on May 27 at 4:10 PM ET.
+On Sunday, Eddie Rosario (hitting .156 in his past 10 games) and the Atlanta Braves play the Philadelphia Phillies, whose starting pitcher will be Dylan Covey.
+First pitch is at 7:10 PM ET.

-He had a one-hit showing in his previous game (1-for-2) against the Phillies.
+In his most recent game he had a hitless performance (0-for-4) against the Phillies.

 Eddie Rosario Game Info & Props vs. the Phillies